 5.4.2.3 Travel Aids

-The VR counselor or OIB worker provides one rigid, long white cane with a metal tip to each customer who is approved to receive an O&M assessment and attend O&M training provided by an O&M specialist or VR teacher.
+The VR counselor or OIB worker purchases one rigid, long white cane with a metal tip and sleep shade (blindfold) for each customer who is approved to receive an O&M training.

 The O&M specialist gives each customer information about how to purchase a white cane.
 Customers are responsible for replacing white canes and cane tips, buying backup white canes, and making similar purchases.